What is this all about?

 How is this related to the COVID-19 pandemic?

-By using the mathematical models of vampiric infection, we apply different scenarios (based on various pop culture sources such as books, comics, TV series, and films) that simulate the development of infectious diseases with and without measures aimed at slowing and eradicating the pandemic.
+We use the mathematical models of vampiric infection and apply different scenarios (based on various pop culture sources such as books, comics, TV series, and films) that simulate the development of infectious diseases with and without measures aimed at slowing and eradicating the pandemic.
 Our research might be used for understanding how the pandemic spreads and what measures can be taken to slow it and even to stop it.
 We use popular culture examples for explaining the pandemic dynamics and its impact on the human population.

 How can I support this research?